gkrizek/bash-lambda-layer/README.md

     `AWS_LAMBDA_TRACE_ID` - The sampling decision, trace ID, and parent segment ID of AWS XRay

+### Building

+To build a layer, simply run `make build`.
+This will create a zip archive of the layer in the `export/` directory.

+### Publishing

+To publish the layer to the public, simply run `make publish`.
+This will create a new version of the layer from the `export/layer.zip` file (create from the Build step) and give it a global read permission.

+### Adding New Executables

+Some executables are able to run by themselves and some require additional dependencies that are present on the server.
+It's hard to cover here case here, but if the executable run by itself it can easily be added.
+If it has dependencies, you must explore what those dependencies are and how to add them to the layer as well.

+You can either add the executable from an Amazon Linux AMI or from the [lambci/lambda-build:python-36](https://github.com/lambci/docker-lambda) Docker image.

+_Disclaimer: I usually don't add in executables from pull requests for security reasons.
+If you would like to see an executable in this layer make an issue and I'll try to add it._

 ### Included Executables

 - `$ aws`